 Step 5: Follow Up

-Your counselor will follow up with you in 5–7 business days to make sure that you’ve started off on the right foot.
+If warranted, your counselor will follow up with you within 8 days to make sure that you’ve started off on the right foot.
 Later, should your circumstances change and you find that you’re struggling to stick with your plan, you can schedule a follow up session.
 Your counselor can then help you make adjustments to your budget, provide encouragement and answer additional questions you might have.
 Achieving financial goals can sometimes seem tough, but we’re committed to doing everything we can to help you succeed.Read more about credit counseling »

 Ready to Make a Plan?

-Review your budget goals, get your credit score, and start paying down debt.Start Now
+Review your budget goals and start paying down debt.Start Now